Latin American / Caribbean Studies

 Latin American and Caribbean Studies is an interdisciplinary unit within International and Global Studies that brings together faculty and students who have a common interest in Latin America and the Caribbean.

-Major: The Latin American/Caribbean major is a 30 semester hour major comprised of:
+Major: The Latin American/Caribbean concentration is a 30 semester hour major comprised of:

 - 6 hours of course work, at the 300-level or higher, in Spanish;